-Temporomandibular joint disorder (TMJ) is tricky to diagnose and treat, and the way that most dentists approach treatment can actually make the condition — as well as snoring and sleep apnea — worse.
+Temporomandibular joint disorder (TMJ) is tricky to diagnose and treat, and the way that most dentists approach this condition can actually serve to make the condition worse.
+Not only that, but it can cause worsening of snoring and sleep apnea.
 At the Michigan Center for TMJ & Sleep Wellness, we are fully aware of the crossover between these conditions and provide quality treatments that help both.

 The Most Common TMJ Treatment

 The most common TMJ treatment used today is the flat plane bite splint.
 This bite splint is intended to help put the jaw in a healthy position, reduce bruxism (teeth clenching and grinding), and prevent damage to the teeth.

 The flat plane bite splint is fitted to the upper teeth, but smooth on the bottom.
 In theory, this allows the lower jaw to slide freely past the bite splint, so the jaw find its comfortable position, and the thick plastic prevents damage to the teeth.